07th-mod/ui-editing-scripts/README.md

 The main rust script will generate a new emip file, apply it to the assets and pack the assets into 7zip archive we need for a release.

+## French version notes

+The `s_jump_back.png` image is different to the one that we normally use in our mod (it is a picture with logo, instead of two red stripes with logo).
+Also, different images are used for Question and Answer arcs (our mod uses the same `s_jump_back.png` for all chapters)

 ## Documentation Notes

 Please note that documentation is in two places: